 Several European countries have moved to shore up the rights of British residents living in the EU, in the event of a “no-deal” Brexit.
 It follows an appeal by the EU for member states to take a “generous approach”, should the UK leave the bloc without an agreement.

 The British government has also given assurances about the rights of EU nationals living in the UK in such a scenario.
-However, many details on both sides are left up in the air and campaigners have described the situation as “unacceptable”.
+But many details on both sides are left up in the air and campaigners have described the situation as “unacceptable”.

 What 'no deal' means for over 3 million EU citizens in the UK

-The British government’s Policy Paper on Citizens’ Rights sets out to “remove any ambiguity”: EU citizens and their family members living in the UK will be “welcome to stay” and “able to work, study, and access benefits and services” on the same basis as now, in the event of a no-deal Brexit.
+Originally drawn up during Theresa May's time in office, the British government’s Policy Paper on Citizens’ Rights set out to “remove any ambiguity”: EU citizens and their family members living in the UK will be “welcome to stay” and “able to work, study, and access benefits and services” on the same basis as now, in the event of a no-deal Brexit.